CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 ![commit-history](commit-history.png)

-On the left page of the page, we see additional information:
+On the left page of the page, we see more information:

 ![main-branch-highlighted](main-branch-highlighted.png)